matthiask/django-prose-editor/docs/configuration_language.rst

 ~~~~~~~~~~~~~~~~

 The configurable preset allows you to add custom Tiptap extensions without having to create a custom preset.
-You can define JavaScript modules in your Django settings, which will be automatically loaded by the editor in parallel:
+You can define processor functions in your Django settings, which will determine both the JavaScript modules and HTML elements:

 .. code-block:: python

     # In settings.py
     from django.templatetags.static import static
+    from django_prose_editor.config import create_simple_processor

-    # Define your custom extension with its HTML elements and the JS module URL
+    # Define your custom extensions with their processors
     DJANGO_PROSE_EDITOR_EXTENSIONS = {
+        # Simple extension with a direct processor function
-        "myCustomExtension": {
+        "myCustomExtension": create_simple_processor(
-            # HTML elements and attributes that this extension produces
-            "tags": ["div"],
+            tags=["div"],
-            "attributes": {"div": ["data-custom"]},
+            attributes={"div": ["data-custom"]},

-            # URL to the JavaScript module implementing this extension
-            "js_module": static("myapp/extensions/custom-extension.js")
-        },
+            js_module=static("myapp/extensions/custom-extension.js")
+        ),

+        # Blue bold extension with a direct processor
-        "blueBold": {
+        "blueBold": create_simple_processor(
-            # HTML elements that this extension produces
-            "tags": ["strong"],
+            tags=["strong"],
-            "attributes": {"strong": ["style", "class"]},
+            attributes={"strong": ["style", "class"]},

-            # URL to the JavaScript module implementing this extension
-            "js_module": static("myapp/extensions/blue-bold.js")
-        }
+            js_module=static("myapp/extensions/blue-bold.js")
+        ),

+        # Extension with a processor imported from a Python path
+        "complexExtension": "myapp.extensions.process_complex_extension"
     }

 The JavaScript module should export the extension as its default export: